Mount Bwahit

 Mount Bwahit is one of the highest drivable roads in Africa

-Mount Bwahit is a high mountain pass at an elevation of 4.437m (14,557ft) above the sea level, located in the Semien Mountains in the Amhara Region of Ethiopia.
-The road to the pass, just some meters above the summit, is one of the highest roads of Africa.
+Mount Bwahit is a high mountain pass at an elevation of 4,437m (14,557ft) above sea level, located in the Semien Gondar Zone of the Amhara Region of Ethiopia.
+A road to the pass, just some meters above the summit, is one of the highest roads in Africa.

-The surface on this gravel road is often loose, especially along the sides of the road.
-It makes necessary to drive carefully.
+The pass, also known as Buahit, Bachit, and Buiheat, is located on the northern part of the country, in the Semien Mountains on Top of the Bwahit Plateau.
 The Simien Mountains in Ethiopia are simply put, one of the best trekking destinations in the world.
-Jaw dropping views, wall to wall sunshine, generous hospitality and rare wildlife combine to make for an unforgettable trek.
+Jaw-dropping views, wall-to-wall sunshine, generous hospitality, and rare wildlife combine to make for an unforgettable drive.

 Pic: Rememberluke (https://www.wikiloc.com/mountain-biking-trails/mount-bwahit-uphill-11557674/photo-7042951)